Do Ya-Lo Football Game Cards Depict Red Grange?

 Ya-Lo Corporation/Game Background

-In 1925, the Ya-Lo Corporation developed a unique football board game.
+In 1925, the Ya-Lo Corporation developed a unique football board/card game.
 The game, as advertised, featured thousands of different play combinations.
 Its big selling point was that consumers could play it over and over with limitless outcomes, just like a real football game.